 The Grado SR60e are subpar headphones for everyday, casual use.
-The open-back design improves their above-average sound quality but leaks a lot and doesn't block any noise.
-They're not stable enough to use while doing sports and leak too much for an office.
+They have an above-average but sharp sound quality and an open design that gives them a wide soundstage compared to most on-ears.
+However, they leak a lot and don't block any noise.
+They're not stable enough to use while doing sports, and they're not ideal for loud environments, commuting or office use.

 - Above-average, open sound reproduction.